Bank Hapoalim Carpet, installation view, The Israel Museum, 2015

 Bank Hapoalim Carpet | Hand-woven wool and silk wall carpet | 8.25 x 10.5' | 2015

 The image on the carpet depicts the architectural structure of one of Israel's largest banks, as an allegory of social structure.
-At the bottom are those who are getting things done, the workers ("the workers' bank" is the literal meaning of Bank Hapoalim).
+At the bottom are those who are getting things done, the workers.
 Above them is the middle class, and on the highest level we find the decision-makers, their faces are a melding of Zionist leaders and figures from world history.

 Image Bank | Interactive digital app | 2015 (Click on the image for the app)

-Image Bank is an interactive application that allows the user to explore the multitude of references included in the carpet and read a detailed explanation about each of them.
+Image Bank is an interactive application that allows the user to explore and read about the multitude of references included in the carpet.

 The Making of Bank Hapoalim Carpet | Video | 6:50 Minutes | Israel and Afghanistan | 2014

-The Making of Bank Hapoalim Carpet documents the different stages of executing Bank Hapoalim Carpet: From the initial illustration made by Ido Michaeli, through the long weaving process in Afghanistan, to the hanging of the finished carpet at the Israel Museum in Jerusalem.
+The Making of Bank Hapoalim Carpet documents the different stages of executing Bank Hapoalim Carpet: from the initial painting made by Ido Michaeli, through the long weaving process in Afghanistan, to the hanging of the finished carpet at the Israel Museum in Jerusalem.

 The video opens a window onto the craft of carpet-making and presents the surprising, somewhat absurd, encounter between the Afghan workers and the multitude of Zionist symbols hidden in the carpet sketch.